 The Return and Earn container deposit scheme is a NSW Government initiative funded by contributions from the beverage industry.
 It offers a 10c refund to consumers for depositing eligible drink containers at return points across NSW.

-Since launching on 1 December 2017, the scheme has collected over 2 billion containers through its 600+ return points and has helped reduce the volume of eligible drinks container litter across the state and continues to be a phenomenal recycling success story with measurable economic, social and environmental outcomes.
+Since launching on 1 December 2017, the scheme has collected billions of containers through its 600+ return points and has helped reduce the volume of eligible drink container litter across the state and continues to be a phenomenal recycling success story with measurable economic, social and environmental outcomes.

 How Return and Earn is structured

 Return and Earn is administered by scheme coordinator, Exchange for Change.
 The network operator, TOMRA Cleanaway, is responsible for setting up and running the return point network and meeting collection targets, and the NSW Environment Protection Authority (EPA) is responsible for regulating the scheme.
 First suppliers (manufacturers, importers, wholesalers or retailers) bringing eligible drink containers into NSW are responsible for funding the cost of Return and Earn.